20 Top-Rated Tourist Attractions in Fort Worth, TX

 Highlight: The 48-foot-tall carved limestone angels on the exterior of the concert hall

 Widely regarded as one of the best theaters in Texas (if not the US), the Bass Performance Hall — usually simply referred to as Bass Hall — opened in 1998 and is well worth a visit.
 Built in a distinctly European style, this majestic limestone opera house in Fort Worth's Sundance Square district was named after the donors who largely financed its construction and has since become the city's most iconic structure.

-In addition to the two 45-foot-tall sculpted angels adorning its exterior, the building is crowned by a dome measuring 80 feet in diameter and has a sumptuous interior adorned with fine artwork.
-If you can, try to time your visit to coincide with one of the theater's regular performances, whether it be classical, operatic, or pop music, a ballet or drama production.
+In addition to the two 48-foot-tall sculpted angels adorning its exterior, the building is crowned by a dome measuring 80 feet in diameter and has a sumptuous interior adorned with fine artwork.
+If you can, try to time your visit to coincide with one of the theater's regular performances, whether it be classical, operatic, or pop music, a ballet, or a drama production.